Our Impact

 Covid-19 Response

-As students and teachers scrambled to adapt to remote learning during the pandemic, the Alliance for Education worked in partnership with Seattle Public Schools and engaged with community partners and donors to meet SPS families’ most critical needs.
+As students and teachers quickly adapted to remote learning during the pandemic, the Alliance worked in partnership with Seattle Public Schools and engaged with community partners and donors to meet SPS families’ most critical needs through the Education Equity Fund.

 Right Now Needs Fund

-The Right Now Needs Fund is a one-of-a-kind program that works at the individual school level to address the basic needs of students and families across all 106 Seattle Public Schools.
-The fund ensures students can fully participate in classroom activities by covering the costs of warm clothing, meals, technology access, and housing that are not included in individual school budgets, but are necessary for students to thrive.
+We know when students have their basic needs met, they are more likely to succeed within and beyond the classroom.
+The Right Now Needs Fund is a one-of-a-kind program that works at the individual school level to address the basic needs of students and families across all Seattle Public Schools.
+The fund ensures students can fully participate in classroom activities by covering the costs of clothing, meals and shelter that are not included in individual school budgets, but are necessary for students to thrive.
+Supported by generous investments from Amazon since 2018, the fund continues to meet student needs into its sixth school year.

 Seattle Teacher Residency

+2024 was a remarkable year at the Alliance.
 Our annual report highlights the tangible impact of our programs, providing in-depth data and highlighting the successes of real students and educators.
-Our data comes from the WA Office of Superintendent of Public Education, Seattle Public Schools Department of Data Reporting, and a data-sharing agreement with Seattle Public Schools — all supplemented by our own data collection systems.
-Please see below and download the comprehensive report for 2022.
+Please see below and download the comprehensive report for 2024.